PocketCinema N100 - Projector AIPTEK - Free user manual and instructions

 It allows you to change the brightness according to the environment and the power consumption.

-3) Eco: This mode is recommended when the projector is operated under battery mode to save power.
+1) Enhanced: Select this mode when an external power supply is available to maximize performance.
+2) Normal: The default mode for optimizing projection performance and battery capacity.
+3) Eco: This mode is recommended when the projector is operated in battery mode to save power.

 3. Projection (Lens) mode